hudmarc/FFO-FishNet-Floating-Origin/README.md

 #### Networking

+I have observed all of the below working correctly when running other networked tests, but have not written automated tests specifically for these network faliure cases.
+They are low priority since no bugs have been observered.

 🔲 Test client FOClients only, no server FOClient

 🔲 Test client joining then leaving then rejoining

 🔲 Test hot reloading/ starting a new game without restarting the server

-🔲 Stress test Network Condition
+🔲 Stress test FO Observer Network Condition